 I will greatly appreciate if you observe the simple house rules that I consider just common sense:

-• Keep the thermostat (AC/heat) always on “Auto” – that means that it cycles on and off ti maintain the desire temperature, as opposed to overloading by being constantly blowing.
+• Keep the thermostat (AC/heat) always on Auto mode – that means that it cycles on and off to maintain the desire temperature, as opposed to overloading by being constantly blowing.
 You can adjust the temperature to your liking, but please don’t turn the thermostat to either ‘on’ or ‘off’ – it should always be in Auto mode and cycling.

 • Be considerate with the hot water (if you take 1h shower or a hot tub, there won’t be hot water for the next person).